app-insights-php/app-insights-php-bundle/README.md

 * New Relic / Datadog / etc
 * Google Analytics

-With 90 days data retention period for ~2.5EUR per 5GB [Pricing](https://azure.microsoft.com/en-us/pricing/details/monitor/)
+With 90 days data retention period for ~2.5EUR per GB [Pricing](https://azure.microsoft.com/en-us/pricing/details/monitor/) First 5GB are free for 31 days..
 Microsoft App Insights is exactly what you need.

 This bundle simplifies App Insights integration with your new or existing project.